Where should I setup a bank account in Lucerne?

 - What is life like in Lucerne?

-- What is the social scene like in Lucerne?
+- What are healthcare services like in Lucerne?

 - What are medical services in Lucerne like?